Many Minds

 1:19:00 – For a preview of Dr. Flusberg’s in-progress paper on the philosopher Daniel Dennett and his technique of “metaphorical triangulation,” see here.

-1:33:00 – For the (extremely short) Borges’ story on a maps that are too accurate to be useful, see here.
+1:33:00 – For the (extremely short) Borges’ story on maps that are too accurate to be useful, see here.

 Recommendations

-Metaphors we Live By, by George Lakoff & Mark Johnson
+Metaphors We Live By, by George Lakoff & Mark Johnson

 Consciousness Explained, by Daniel Dennett